Sexism is everywhere in life, so it should come as no shock that it’s everywhere in literature.

 And with loud cries the sounding palace shook.

 Next up is Daniel Defoe’s Robinson Crusoe, in which women are literally given as gifts to the men of Crusoe’s newly colonized island:

 From thence I touched at the Brazils, from whence I sent a bark, which I bought there, with more people to the island; and in it, besides other supplies, I sent seven women, being such as I found proper for service, or for wives to such as would take them.
 As to the Englishmen, I promised to send them some women from England, with a good cargo of necessaries, if they would apply themselves to planting.

 In Homer’s Iliad, women are “won” and traded as prizes and property, but we only hear Achilles complaining about it:

 Now the son of Atreus, powerful Agamemnon, has dishonoured me, since he has taken away my prize and keeps it.

-We can’t possibly omit Saul Bellow’s Herzog from any discussion of literary sexism; his runs the gamut from mundane to downright vile:
+We can’t possibly omit Saul Bellow’s Herzog from any discussion of literary sexism.
+His runs the gamut from mundane to jaw-dropping: